-A. The Global Consensus Against Life Without Parole Supports the Conclusion that the Sentence is Cruel and Unusual under the United States Constitution The United States Supreme Court has expressly recognized that international law and the practice of other nations are relevant to the question of whether a life without parole sentence imposed on a juvenile is cruel and unusual.
-The Graham Court noted, "The Court has looked beyond our Nation's borders for support for its independent conclusion that a particular punishment is cruel and unusual. . .
+The United States Supreme Court has expressly recognized that international law and the practice of other nations are relevant to the question of whether a life without parole sentence imposed on a juvenile is cruel and unusual.
+The Graham Court noted, "The Court has looked beyond our Nation's borders for support for its independent conclusion that a particular punishment is cruel and unusual. . . .
 Today we continue that longstanding practice in noting the global consensus against the sentencing practice in question."
-130 S.Ct. at 849.
+130 S. Ct. at 849.

 The United States is the only nation in the world that currently imposes life without parole sentences on juveniles for committing any crime, whether a homicide or nonhomicide.
 Michelle Leighton & Connie de la Vega, Sentencing our Children to Die in Prison: Global Law and Practice, 42 U.S.F.
 L. Rev. 983 (2008).
 Most governments either have expressly prohibited, never allowed, or do not impose such sentences on children.
 Id. at 989-90.
 Of the ten countries other than the United States that have laws that arguably permit sentencing child offenders to life without parole, there are no known cases where the sentence has been imposed on a juvenile.
 Id. at 990.
-As the Graham Court recognized, this international consensus is further reflected in the ratification by every nation except the United States and Somalia of Article 37(a) of the United Nations
+As the Graham Court recognized, this international consensus is further reflected in the ratification by every nation except the United States and Somalia of Article 37(a) of the United Nations Convention on the Rights of the Child, which prohibits juvenile life without parole.
+Graham, 130 S. Ct. at 849.

-&lt;sup>3 These countries are Antigua and Barbuda, Argentina, Australia, Belize, Brunei, Cuba, Dominica, Saint Vincent and the Grenadines, the Solomon Islands, and Sri Lanka.
+4 These countries are Antigua and Barbuda, Argentina, Australia, Belize, Brunei, Cuba, Dominica, Saint Vincent and